gnustep/tools-windows-msvc/README.md

 ### Building

-Run the [build.bat](build.bat) script in either a x86 or x64 Native Tools Command Prompt from Visual Studio to build the toolchain for x86 or x64.
+Run the [build.bat](build.bat) script in a x86, x64, or arm64 Native Tools Command Prompt from Visual Studio to build the toolchain for x86/x64/arm64.

 ```
 Usage: build.bat